 - Reusable code.
 In case a business has a web app that is written in React they can create a mobile app with React Native using a large part of that code.

 - One team for several apps.
 As with Xamarin, you don’t need “native” teams for both iOS and Android - React Native saves the day.

 - Reduce time and cost.
 For the reason described above the development, time decreases twice and so does the cost.
-Of course, not every aspect of every mobile app can be created with the help of RN and there will be differences when creating some native iOS or Android feature.
+Of course, not every aspect of every mobile app can be created with the help of RN and there will be differences when creating some native iOS or Android features.
 But still, in the general picture, you reduce your spendings.

 Cons of using React Native

 - Developers for native modules.
 At some extent, your development team might still need to write a minimal amount of native code during the app development.
 Thus there is still a need for native software engineers (Objective-C, Java).

 - 3rd-party components trouble.
 The list of third-party components that can be used with the React Native is not long.

 - Performance issues.
 Some might note that apps created with the React Native in rare occasions work teeny-tiny worse than the native ones.

 - Slower updates.
 As the technology is still young one can notice, that the SDKs updates fall behind the ones of Android or iOS.

 Famous apps built with the above-covered frameworks